rcbops/rpc-soak-tests/rpc-rally/README.md

 the "openrc" file points to it making it the active deployment to be used.

-*Other usefull commands  to manage deployments are:*
+*Other usefull commands  to manage deployments:*

 ```commandline
 # to get the registered deployment list